menixator/procella/README.md

 up, indicating your selection.
 You will see an animation from the Receiver as well, except the arrow will point downwards.

+Connect the microbits from Pin 0 of the intended Sender to Pin 1 of the intended receiver.

 To send data between the microbits, you'll have to hold down the Button A on the Sender for a designated period and then.
 When you are done entering the data